milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Content that attempts to exploit youth by coercing money, favors or intimate imagery with threats to expose intimate imagery or information
 Content depicting nudity of youth
-Identifying alleged victims of CSAM by name or image Off-Service Conduct
+Identifying alleged victims of CSAM by name or image

+  Enforcement Notes and Clarifications [content warning]:

+Depicting fictional anime characters of a child-like appearance (“lolis”/”shotas”) with any kind of sexual framing is not allowed.
+This applies to VTubers and within games where avatars are uploaded, such as VRChat, with child-like avatars even if the broadcaster and operator of the avatar is above the age of 18.
+Any humor regarding anything sexual in relation to minors will result in immediate action on your account.
+Stating you are below the age of 13 anywhere on Twitch, even if intended to be humorous, will result in your account being permanently deactivated in accordance with applicable laws.
+Prohibited examples: Typing in chat “haHAA I’m 12 by the way” or “I’m using my dad’s account because I am 11”.
+Off-Service Conduct

 For streamers and their viewers to build vibrant and dynamic communities, everyone must feel secure and protected.
 We believe that some off-service offenses committed by Twitch users can create a substantial safety risk to the Twitch community.
 As a result, Twitch enforces against certain severe offenses that occur off Twitch when committed by members of the Twitch community.